SurPun/AWS-Developer-Associate/Section 9: Route 53/Notes.md

 - The only AWS service which provides 100% availability SLA

 - Why Route 53?
 53 is a reference to the traditional DNS port

+## 92. Route 53 - TTL

+Route 53 — Records TTL (Time To Live)

+- High TTL - e.g, 24 hr
+    - Less traffic on Route 53
+    - Possibly outdated records

+- LowTTL-e.g,, 60 sec.
+    - More traffic on Route 53 ($$)
+    - Records are outdated for less time
+    - Easy to change records

+- Except for Alias records, TTL is mandatory for each DNS record